Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 # Debug strategies

-1. Check typo's first
+1. Check typos first
-2. Re reading references
+2. Re-reading references
 3. Break pattern down into individual components and test each individually
 4. Examine the output